A2Amir/A-B-Testing-Case-Study/README.md

 Finally, for ethical issues, the changes to the homepage should be benign and present no risk to users.
 Our experiment objectives are also clearly stated.
 Considering the low risks of the experiment, informed consent is at worst a minor concern; a standard popup to let visitors know that cookies are used to track user experience on the site will likely suffice.
 The largest ethics principle we should be concerned about is data sensitivity.
 We shouldn't get any sensitive data out of the cookie assignment and collection, though some information will be collected from the user when they go to download the software.
 No sensitive data is required for the metrics we've laid out, so what we should do is just aggregate daily visits, downloads, and purchase counts without looking at any individual outcomes.

+# 5. Analyze Data

+By looking at [the collected data]() can be found that  data was collected for 29 days.
+As a reminder of the discussion on experiment sizing, it was found that a three-week period was needed to collect enough visitors to achieve our desired power level.
+Eight additional days of collection were added to allow visitors in the last week to complete their trials and come back to make a purchase – if you look at the data linked, you will see that it takes about eight days before the license purchases reaches its steady level.

+#### Invariant Metric

+First, we should check our invariant metric (the number of cookies assigned to each group).  by checking the invariant metric we can see **there is no significant difference
+(sum of Control Cookies = 46851, sum of Experiment Cookies = 47346)** and  If there is a statistically significant difference detected, then we shouldn't move on to the evaluation metrics right away.
+We'd need to first dig deeper to see if there was an issue with the group-assignment procedure, or if there is something about the manipulation that affected the number of cookies observed, before we feel secure about analyzing and interpreting the evaluation metrics.

+#### Evaluation Metrics

+Assuming that the invariant metric passed inspection, we can move on to the evaluation metrics: download rate and license purchasing rate.
+For a refresher, the download rate is the total number of downloads divided by the number of cookies, and the license purchasing rate the number of licenses divided by the number of cookies.